 Believe it or not, they’re excellent with children and other pets.
 This is especially true for females, where if you get a pup when a child is about three and let them bond, the Doberman will protect the child well into high school.
 The males will be a good all-around family dog that loves to frolic and play.

-They need a few hours of exercise every day and plenty of territory to protect.
+They need a few hours of exercise every day and plenty of territories to protect.
 They require an equal balance of indoor and outdoor living.
 Plus, they shouldn’t stay locked up too long.